 Church of the Brethren

-National Benevolent Association Mental Health and Congregational Care Affinity Group serves as a network of support for Disciples congregations and communities engaged in spiritual care and advocacy ministries with those affected by mental illness and/or mental health disorders.
+National Benevolent Association Mental Health and Congregational Care Affinity Group serves as a network of support for Disciples congregations which seeks to create communities of compassion and care through dialogue and action centered on issues related to mental health

 Evangelical Free Church